Required course for NIH NRSA predoctoral candidates/awardees (one or the two).

 § Required in fall and spring semesters until graduation.

-Students are strongly encouraged to take MEDS 5327.
+Students are strongly encouraged to take The Foundations Course.
 Credits can also be garnered from other offerings, such as Independent Study (MEDS 6495) directed by a Neuroscience Graduate Program faculty member.

 This course is a part of the core series in the Neuroscience graduate program.
 In the earlier part, the course addresses the functional organization of the neural systems underlying sensation and movement.
 Sensory systems include the somatosensory, auditory, visual, vestibular, and chemosensory systems.
 Motor systems include the spinal cord, brain stem, cerebellum, vestibular system, oculomotor system, basal ganglia and cerebral cortex.
 In the later part, the course addresses complex brain systems, i.e., the autonomic systems, neuromodulator systems, and systems underlying emotion, addiction, reward, learning/memory, and speech.